refactoring-quiz/quiz/README.md

 # quiz

-Fix the wrong code and make a PR!
+Make a PR that fixes the wrong code!